-This paper on the early impact of devolution is a baseline report for the Prosperity Review and represents the first stage in GMCA's development of an up-to-date and compelling evidence base for the Local Industrial Strategy.
-It summarises the background to achievement of the Devolution deals; the deal process and contents of the deals secured; what Greater Manchester has done to date; and the barriers to implementation.
+This Report on the Emerging Impact of Devolution is a baseline report for the Prosperity Review.
+It summarises: the background to achieving the devolution deals; the deal process and contents of the deals secured; what Greater Manchester has done to date; and the barriers to implementation.